nea89o/ModDevWiki/docs/screens.md

 Alternatively you can do the math and divide all coordinates by your current scale factor.

 !!! warning
-    Please always use `1` as a scale factor for the z direction.
+    Please always use `:::java 1` as a scale factor for the z direction.
 If you do not do this, a lot of rendering calls will break and parts of your GUI might just not render at all or in the wrong order.
-You can use other non-zero scale factors for z like `2` sometimes, but in almost all cases that is the **wrong behaviour** and you should instead use the scale factor `1`.
+You can use other non-zero scale factors for z like `:::java 2` sometimes, but in almost all cases that is the **wrong behaviour** and you should instead use the scale factor `:::java 1`.

 #### Stack Manipulation